annafleming/Python-Training/Trees/Notes.md

 ### Breadth-First Tree Traversal - O(n)
 We visit all the positions at depth d before we visit the positions at depth d + 1.
 * Used in software for playing games.
+* Relies on a queue of positions to manage the traver- sal process.
 ```
 Algorithm breadthfirst(T):
     Initialize queue Q to contain T.root()